davricha/davricha.github.io/_pages/year-archive.md

 <br/>
 <img src="/images/gel_length_scale.png" width="400" height="400" align="left"/>
-<h1>Mechanical heterogeneities in colloidal gels</h1> Growing mechanical heterogeneity in colloidal gels approaching the rigidity transition.
-Snapshots of a dense (blue) and dilute (orange) gel are on the left.
-Displacement fields correspond to the linear response of a local strain applied on the gel backbone.
+<h1>Mechanical heterogeneities in colloidal gels</h1> Colloidal gels originate from solid objects with adhesive properties that are embedded in a fluid and self-assemble into a delicate percolating network.
+It is rather cumbersome to characterise the mechanical heterogeneities in these soft solids.
+Here, we demonstrate how to use both random walks and the linear response to dipole forces to investigate a critical length scale that diverges close to the rigidity percolation point.
+The displacement field associated with the local strain applied to the gel backbone highlights the growing heterogeneities close to the transition.
 <br clear="left"/>